MapSurferNET/MapSurfer.NET-Docs/usermanual/expressions/geometrytransformations.md

 ### Custom Transformations

 You can extend the list of supported geometry transformations with your own functions.
 This can be accomplished by implementing a custom function class inherited from **GeometryTransformationFunction** class defined in MapSurfer.Geometries.TransformationFunctions namespace (MapSurfer.Geometries.dll).
 This class should have an overriden **TransformGeometry** function that contains the logic of the function.
+The parameters of the class will be used as parameters of the function.
+For example, a constructor MyFunc(double deltaX, double deltaY) corresponds to a function GeometryTransformations.MyFunc(Geometry, double, double).
 In order to give a unique name to the function, you need to add **PluginDescription** attribute to the class and provide a name as the first parameter of its constructor.
 See example below

 ```cs
 using System;